 Dehydration of alcohols (acid-catalyzed)

 Secondary and tertiary alcohols are dehydrated through the E1 mechanism.
 This is acid-catalyzed dehydration.
-Secondary alcohol requires a higher temperature than tertiary alcohols.
+Secondary alcohol requires a higher temperature than tertiary alcohol.
 Tertiary alcohols are easily dehydrated under mild conditions.
-This type of elimination is also known as hydro hydroxy elimination.
+This type of elimination is also known as hydro-hydroxy elimination.

 Dehydration of ethers

-Ethers can be converted into alkenes when they are treated with strong bases like alkyl sodium, alkyl lithium, sodium amide, etc. this elimination is also known as hydroxy alkoxy elimination. tertiary butyl ethers are more easily converted than others.
+Ethers can be converted into alkenes when they are treated with strong bases like alkyl sodium, alkyl lithium, sodium amide, etc. This elimination is also known as hydroxy-alkoxy elimination.
+Note that, tertiary butyl ethers are more easily converted than others.

 - E1 elimination is a unimolecular elimination reaction.

-- The first step is the slow step also known as the rate determining step.
+- The first step is the slow step hence the rate-determining step.